Amin-MAG/My-Notes/Backend-Development.md

 ## N+1 Query Problem

-Consider a scenario that you have an API for fetching blog posts and first comments of each post.
+Consider a scenario where you have an API for fetching blog posts and first comments of each post.
 If you are using more than 2 queries to fetch these data, you are slowing down your API, because you 1 request for fetching post and n requests for fetching comments of each post.

 ```sql
 -- Do not use